Did you know that cleaning silver with baking soda is a natural alternative to commercial silver cleaners and polishes?

 Make sure to read this article on how to polish silver, for more details on making sure you do the polishing process effectively, but also without causing harm to your silver.

-Here is another homemade silver cleaner recipe from Stain Removal 101, which uses cream of tartar and a chemical reaction to make a magnet to remove tarnish.
+Here is another homemade silver cleaner recipe, which uses cream of tartar and a chemical reaction to make a magnet to remove tarnish.

 In addition, you can share your own silver cleaner homemade recipes here.